sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20210919: haproxy split-mode plus HRR doesn't work as haproxy doesn't provide a way (that I can see) to decrypt the 2nd CH, asked haproxy devs for advice, but will park that for now.

 - 20210914: git haproxy split mode working again for draft-13

 - 20210914: deployed a bunch of services on [defo.ie](https://defo.ie/) -